Whether or not you personally give any weight to superstitions, it may pay to consider them if you are buying or selling

-Feng Shui is the ancient Chinese study of balancing energy in a particular space in order to create harmony and ascertain health and good fortune for the people living there.
+Feng Shui is the ancient Chinese study of balancing energy in a particular space in order to create harmony and ascertain the health and good fortune for the people living there.

 While Feng Shui may be Chinese in origin, it has been made popular in the west by the Japanese.

-Many people seek Feng Shui audits on their home and interior designers now frequently incorporate Feng Shui into their standard practice.
+Many people seek Feng Shui audits on their homes and interior designers now frequently incorporate Feng Shui into their standard practice.

 - A house on a busy road or at a T intersection generally has bad Feng Shui as traffic disperses qi (pronounced chi, meaning good energy).

 - The shape and slope of a block affect the Feng Shui of a property.
-The best Feng Shui in property occurs when it is rectangular in shape and is sloping slightly upwards – it is supposed to be symbolic of the property growing in value.
+The best Feng Shui in property occurs when it is rectangular in shape and is sloping slightly upwards – it is supposed to be symbolic of the property growth in value.

 - The location of a property is also important.
-Water is said to hold qi so it is good to have nearby.
+Water is said to hold qi so it is good to have it nearby.
 On the water is best but water views and even a pool could suffice.
 Backing up to a hill or mountain can also be a positive as it protects the home from strong wind, which has the opposite effect of water – it blows away qi.

 - A red front door creates good Feng Shui as it invites positive energy into the house.
 Throughout history, a red front door has also symbolized protection from the angel of death and a safe place to rest.